DohrliOfDeath/climp3/README.md

-is currently only tested on Debian 10 (unstable), Kubuntu 19.04 and Slackware 14.2
+is currently only tested on Debian 10 (unstable), Kubuntu 19.04